sternSargentRA/pyTM/Docs/source/seppo/D_Evans_model.rst

   :label: ES_Lyapunov

 Equation :eq:`ES_Lyapunov` is a discrete Lyapunov equation that can be solved for :math:`\Omega` using the Matlab program ``dlyap`` or ``doublej2``.
-*XXXXX replace the preceding by appropriate python programs when available*
+*XXXXX replace the preceding by appropriate python programs when available -- these are already available.
+Please point to them appropriately*

 The matrix :math:`F` and therefore the matrix :math:`A_F = A-BF` depend on :math:`\mu`.
 To find a :math:`\mu` that guarantees that